fb55/readabilitySAX/readme.markdown

 a fast [!!!] & platform independent readability port

 ##History
 I recently wanted to use [readability](http://code.google.com/p/arc90labs-readability/) in a node.js project.
 There are plenty of ports of readability to node (using jsdom, eg. [here](https://github.com/arrix/node-readability)), but they are pretty slow.
-I don't want to wait for a second until my node instance is ready to continue.
+I don't want to wait for more than a second until my node instance is ready to continue.
 I thought I could do better.
 So I did.

 ##About
-This project is based upon [SAX.js by isaacs](https://github.com/isaacs/sax-js), but it may be used with any other javascript SAX parser.
+This project was originally based upon [SAX.js by isaacs](https://github.com/isaacs/sax-js), but it may be used with any other javascript SAX parser.
 (Just throw some random object into the process function, and you'll get the functions required to make this work attached.)

 In my tests, most pages were finished within 40ms (on node).
 It works with Rhino, so it runs on [YQL](http://developer.yahoo.com/yql "Yahoo!
 Query Language"), which may have interesting uses.
 And it works within a browser.